 The Carnivore Conservancy (TCC) is seeking applicants for up to three Ph.D. candidates to join our field-based research team, working with the Tasmanian devil (Sarcophilus harrisii) and the spotted- tailed quoll (Dasyurus maculatus).
 Research may be undertaken in these species’ ecology, behaviour, diet, reproduction, genetics or health, depending on the successful applicant’s background and interests.

 Applicants must hold a B.Sc. with Honours or a B.Sc. and M.Sc. in a relevant subject and must also complete two internships with TCC prior to commencing their Ph.D.:

-In addition to receiving an invitation from TCC, successful applicants must also be accepted as a Ph.D. candidate at the university of one of the following primary academic supervisors, each of whom serves on TCC’s research committee:
+In addition to receiving an invitation from TCC, successful applicants must also be accepted as a Ph.D. candidate at the university of one of the following primary academic supervisors:

 TCC does not underwrite students’ university fees or provide a living stipend during their Ph.D. candidacy; to cover those expenses, successful applicants are expected to qualify for a Research Training Program (RTP) scholarship through the supervisor’s university.

-Exact requirements to qualify for an RTP scholarship can vary from university to university, and from year to year, but the following guidelines generally apply:
+Exact requirements to qualify for an RTP scholarship can vary from university to university, and from year to year, but the following minimum requirements generally apply:

 For more information or to request an application form, please contact us at email@example.com.